Randy-MT/Randy-MT/README.md

 ### Hi there 👋

-As a recent graduate, I am super excited to get started working within a team on real world problems that require sound actionable advice found through proper data analysis.
+I am an experienced and driven professional with a keen eye towards the analytical needs from within a business.

 - 🔭 I’m currently working on an IBM data science certification.